 Operational Performance

 MSS has also seen respectable subscriber and revenue gains this year, mostly off of mature platforms like Inmarsat and Iridium, but many MSS operators face real financial viability issues.
 The industry requires a massive amount of new capital and yet has not achieved a fraction of the once promised 8-digit subscriber potential.
 Meanwhile, terrestrial coverage gaps continue to get filled in by more and more capable networks like 3G/3.5G, Wi-Fi and WiMax.
 Luckily, these terrestrial networks just broaden the addiction to higher and higher bandwidth connectivity to cell phones and vehicles making the need for seamless mobile connectivity more and more evident.
-Clearly, it’s not just about voice and low data rate services anymore.
+Clearly, its not just about voice and low data rate services anymore.
 Mobile users, especially enterprise, young adults and affluent consumers, are demanding broadband access everywhere for video, other rich media content, large file transfers and high bandwidth interactivity for faster browsing and even gaming.

 The largest market is clearly land-mobile which heretofore has been restrained by inadequate equipment form factors (e.g. brick phones), poor usability and costs too high versus required mass market price points.
 Years of investment and technology evolution have come a long way to solving many of these user issues (as have restructured balance sheets).
 The new Iridium 9555 phone is one example of the tremendous progress made.
 Demand in aerial and marine applications has also grown materially in 2008.
 In fact, for much of the aerial/marine MSS market the demand for bandwidth from crew and passengers has become sufficiently large to afford FSS versus MSS solutions.